brayanio/gamer-engine/readme.md

 ## Flow

-> gmr will have you coding reusable code in no time.
+> gmr will have you coding reusable scripts in no time.

 The best way to organize gmr is to create lots of focused one-goal specific behaviors.
 You can quickly create complex sprites that share many of the same functionalities.